owliehq/neatsio/docs/1.x.x/concepts/models.md

 # Models

-With Neatsio, you need to create Models from [Sequelize](https://sequelize.org/v5/) or [Mongoose](https://mongoosejs.com/docs/guide.html).
-In the future, we want this project to be interoperable with [TypeORM](https://typeorm.io/), [Bookshelf](https://bookshelfjs.org/) or [Objection.js](https://vincit.github.io/objection.js/) (for example).
+To use Neatsio, you have to create Models using [Sequelize](https://sequelize.org/v5/) or [Mongoose](https://mongoosejs.com/docs/guide.html).
+Planned for the next project iterations, Neatsio will be interoperable with [TypeORM](https://typeorm.io/), [Bookshelf](https://bookshelfjs.org/) or [Objection.js](https://vincit.github.io/objection.js/) (for example).

 A model is defined by its attributes & relations with others models.
-Neatsio help you to expose entities on your API without many configuration.
+Neatsio help you to expose your models on your API without wasting time on configuration.

-To create or instantiate your first model, please refer you to the right documentation according to the selected ORM.
+To create or instantiate your first model, please refer to the documentation of the selected ORM.

 ## Connect model to Neatsio